P-Y-R-O-B-O-T/LINUX/README.md

-## LOG INTO LOCAL AND REMOTE CONSOLES
+## LOG INTO LOCAL and REMOTE CONSOLES
 * **Vertual Terminal:** A built-in feature of the Linux operating system that allows users to access multiple windows terminal sessions from a single physical console, press `ctrl+alt+F2`
 * **Console:** A system console is the device which receives all kernel messages and warnings and which allows logins in single user mode
 * **Terminal Emulator:** A computer program that emulates a video terminal within some other display architecture